Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Abstract

 \section{Abstract}

-Large language models are influencing the education landscape, with students relying on them in their learning process.
-Often implemented using general-purpose models, these systems are likely to give away the answers, which could hinder conceptual understanding and critical thinking.
-We study the role of automatic hint generation as a pedagogical strategy to promote active engagement with the learning content, while guiding learners toward the answers.
-Focusing on scientific topics at the secondary education level, we explore the potential of large language models to generate \textit{chains of hints} that scaffold learners without revealing answers.
-We compare two distinct hinting strategies: \textit{static} hints, pre-generated for each problem, and \textit{dynamic} hints, adapted to learners' progress.
-Through a quantitative study with 41 participants, we uncover different preferences among learners with respect to hinting strategies, and identify the limitations of automatic evaluation metrics to capture them.
-Our findings highlight key design considerations for future research on hint generation and intelligent tutoring systems that seek to develop learner-centered educational technologies. \looseness=-1
+LLMs are reshaping education, with students increasingly relying on them for learning.
+Implemented using general-purpose models, these systems are likely to give away the answers, potentially undermining conceptual understanding and critical thinking.
+Prior work shows that hints can effectively promote cognitive engagement.
+Building on this insight, we evaluate 18 open-source LLMs on chain-of-hints generation that scaffold users toward the correct answer.
+We compare two distinct hinting strategies: \textit{static} hints, pre-generated for each problem, and \textit{dynamic} hints, adapted to a learners' progress.
+We evaluate these systems on five pedagogically grounded automatic metrics for hint quality.
+Using the best performing LLM as the backbone of a quantitative study with 41 participants, we uncover distinct user preferences across hinting strategies, and identify the limitations of automatic evaluation metrics to capture them.
+Our findings highlight key design considerations for future research on tutoring systems and contribute toward the development of more learner-centered educational technologies.